Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

  ### Wednesday 18-12-2024
  - [x] Created a lambda function that gives the bucket details along with its object details in hierarchical order.
+ - [x] Added the API gateway and tried to resolve CORS error.